Learning low-rank latent mesoscale structures in networks

-\commHL{ Recently, Lyu et al.~\cite{lyu2020online} proposed a preliminary approach for the algorithms that we propose in the present work --- the NDL algorithm with $k$-walk sampling and the network-reconstruction --- as an application to showcase a theoretical result about the convergence of online NMF {for} data samples that are not independently and identically distributed (IID)~\cite[Thm.
+Recently, Lyu et al.~\cite{lyu2020online} proposed a preliminary approach for the algorithms that we study in the present work --- the NDL algorithm with $k$-walk sampling and the {NDR algorithm for network-reconstruction tasks} --- as an application to showcase a theoretical result about the convergence of online NMF for data samples that are not independently and identically distributed (IID)~\cite[Thm.
 1]{lyu2020online}.
-A notable limitation of the NDL algorithm in~\cite {lyu2020online} {is} that one cannot interpret the elements of a network dictionary as latent motifs and one thus cannot associate them directly with mesoscale structures in networks.
-Additionally, Lyu et al.~\cite{lyu2020online} does not include any theoretical analysis of either the convergence or the correctness of network reconstruction, so it was unclear from that work whether or not one can reconstruct a network using {the} low-rank mesoscale structure that is encoded in a network dictionary.
-Moreover, one cannot use the network-reconstruction algorithm that was proposed in~\cite{lyu2020online} to denoise additive noise unless one knows in advance that the noise is additive (rather than {subtractive}) before denoising (see~\cite[Rmk.
+A notable limitation of the NDL algorithm in~\cite {lyu2020online} is that one cannot interpret the elements of a network dictionary as latent motifs and one thus cannot associate them directly with mesoscale structures in a network.
+Additionally, Lyu et al.~\cite{lyu2020online} did not include any theoretical analysis of either the convergence or the correctness of network reconstruction, so it is unclear from that work whether or not one can reconstruct a network using the low-rank mesoscale {structures} that are encoded in a network dictionary.
+Moreover, one cannot use the {NDR} algorithm that was proposed in~\cite{lyu2020online} to denoise additive noise unless one knows in advance that the noise is additive (rather than subtractive) before denoising (see~\cite[Rmk.
 4.]{lyu2020online}).
-In the present paper, we build substantially on the research in~\cite{lyu2020online} and provide a much more complete computational and theoretical framework to analyze low-rank mesoscale structure of networks.
+In the present paper, we build substantially on the research in~\cite{lyu2020online} and provide a much more complete computational and theoretical framework to analyze low-rank mesoscale structures in networks.
 In particular, we overcome all of the aforementioned limitations.
-In Table~\ref{table:NDL_comparison}, we summarize the key differences between the present work and the recent paper by Lyu et al.~\cite{lyu2020online}.}
+In Table~\ref{table:NDL_comparison}, we summarize the key differences between the present work and \cite{lyu2020online}.